5006 Monument Avenue, Suite B, Richmond, VA 23230 Phone hours: 9am–5pm Mon–Fri 804-205-7624 · Patient Portal

 Keep track of:

-• What exactly happened — what the task was, what the student did, how they responded
+• What exactly happened, not just that the student "struggled" — what the task was, what they did, how they responded

 • How often the pattern occurs — daily, weekly, in specific subjects or settings